RubenOAlvarado/algorithms/ten-basic-algorithms/README.md

-# Ten basic algorithms
+# Most Basic Algorithms in TypeScript and Go

-This repository contains implementations of ten basic algorithms in TypeScript and Go.
-The goal is to provide clear, type-safe implementations in TypeScript and explore performance-critical implementations in Go.
+This repository contains implementations of most frequently asked basic algorithms in TypeScript and Go.
+The algorithms are designed to be simple and easy to understand, making them suitable for beginners and those looking to refresh their knowledge.

-## Algorithms
+## Table of Contents
 - [vowelCount](vowelCount/README.md)
 - [reverseString](reverseString/README.md)
 - [isPalindrome](isPalindrome/README.md)